juliogomez/devops/README.md

 ### Swap deployments

-For the second case Telepresence allows you to replace an existing remote deployment in your k8s cluster, with a local one in your laptop where you can work **live**.
+For the second case Telepresence allows you to replace an existing remote deployment in your k8s cluster, with a local one in your workstation where you can work **live**.

-We will replace the *myhero-ui* microservice running in your k8s cluster with a new *myhero-ui* service deployed locally in your laptop.
+We will replace the *myhero-ui* microservice running in your k8s cluster with a new *myhero-ui* service deployed locally in your workstation.

 Before running the new local deployment please find out what is the public IP address assigned to *myhero-app* in your k8s cluster (you will need it as a parameter when you run the new *myhero-ui*):